Gagandeepsingh007/Final_Project/README.md

 ```
 ```
 Rahul Malik
+239583420
 ```
 ## Website
-The wesite is a simple online store where you can reginter and then login for shopping.
+The wesite is a simple online store where you can register and then login for shopping.
 You can add items to your cart and then checkout as well.
-After checkout you will will see you order under the orders tab.
+After checkout you will see you order under the orders tab.
+You can also login as admin the credentials in admin/admin.txt or you can create your own credentials using the adminpasword.php .

 ## Code
 We used php for the front end as well as back end of this website and used SQL for storing the data.
+The name of the SQL database is rkg_computers.